 As long as I have been coaching, I have never (not once!) met a client that doesn’t know what healthy eating looks like.

 If you approached ten random people and asked them if they knew how to eat healthy, I'm sure every single one of them knows exactly what they should eat.

 But knowing what to do isn’t the problem.

-But you can’t get to that point staying on the surface.
-You must dive into the reasons WHY you are not taking action.
+But you can’t get to that point by staying on the surface.
+You must investigate the reasons WHY you are not acting.